AcTePuKc/TTS-WebUI-PySide6/SALVAGE_LOG.md

 - Created initial FastAPI server skeleton in `gui_pyside6/backend/api_server.py`.
 - Added `backend_requirements.json` and `ensure_backend_installed` helper.
 - Added `requirements.uv.toml` listing minimal dependencies for the new GUI.
+- Core dependencies stay minimal.
+Optional TTS backends are listed in `backend_requirements.json` and installed lazily at runtime.
 - Created `install_torch.py` helper to install PyTorch with optional CUDA.
+Moved it under `gui_pyside6/`.
 - Added `Dockerfile.server` for running the FastAPI server.
 - Added `backend_requirements.json` and `ensure_backend_installed` helper.
+- Added `run_pyside.sh` and `run_pyside.bat` installer scripts for launching the GUI.
+- Added standalone `requirements.in` and `requirements.lock.txt` so the GUI is independent of WebUI requirements.
+- Pruned unused `extension_*` packages from `requirements.in` and regenerated the lock file.